-Choosing a Career Path in 2020: Mechanical Sciences
+Choosing a Career Path 2020- Mechanical Careers

 Maybe school has never really been your thing.
 Maybe the idea of sitting behind the same computer, in the same desk chair, day after day is agonizing.
 Maybe the idea of doing the same thing for the rest of your life as a way to earn a living is even more agonizing.
 But a job doesn’t have to be that way.
 And when you’re on the right career path, neither does school.